Jayden-boop/WRO-2025/README.md

 <img title="" src="other/readme-images/parking_last_pillar_circled.png" alt="">

 In this case, the last pillar (circled) is red.
-Therefore the robot must pass the pillar on the right.
+Therefore, the robot must pass the pillar on the right.
 In this case, our robot will follow this procedure:

 <img title="" src="other/readme-images/parking_left_red.png" alt="">

 1. After the robot detects the blue line, it checks the colour of the last pillar.
 If the last pillar is red or there is no last pillar, the robot begins to follow the front wall, becoming perpendicular.
 2. The robot continues following the front wall until it is detected to be within 15 centimeters or less.
-3. The robot enters a timed 90 degree reverse turn.
+3. The robot enters a timed 90-degree reverse turn.
 4. The robot follows the right wall until the first parking lot wall is detected.
 5. The robot sets the servo to the straight position and moves forward until the second parking lot wall is detected.
 Then, the robot takes a timed turn right.
 6. The robot reverses while adjusting to become perpendicular to the wall in front.